JakeNeau/jakeneau/README.md

 - **Design and Planning**: Figma, Obsidian
 - **Frontend**: SvelteKit, TypeScript, Flutter, Dart
 - **Backend**: Rust, PostgreSQL (or any of its flavors), Kubernetes, Kafka
+- **Operating System**: NixOS, MacOS with Nix Darwin for compiling for Apple hardware

 ---